melkecelioglu/melkecelioglu/README.md

 👋🏻 It is Melike Kecelioglu

-👾 I’m currently working on back-end development with Golang on a cryptocurrency exchange platform
+👾 I’m currently working on web3 solidity rust development also coding backend with Golang on a cryptocurrency exchange platform

 📩 reach me via melkecelioglu@gmail.com